zauberzeug/learning_loop_node/README.md

 }
 ```

-Connect the Node to the learning loop by simply starting the container.
+Connect the Node to the Learning Loop by simply starting the container.
-After a short time the converted Model should be available as well.
+After a short time the converted model should be available as well.
 `curl https://learning-loop.ai/api/zauberzeug/projects/demo/models?format=format_b`

 ```